Carl J. Nichols: Notable cases

-U.S. v.
-Miller, no. 21-119 (D.D.C.)
+American Foreign Service Association v.
+Trump

+On February 7, 2025, in a case involving the shutdown of the U.S. Agency for International Development (USAID), Nichols issued a temporary restraining order that blocked the government from putting 2,200 USAID employees on administrative leave as was planned to happen by midnight that evening, reinstating 500 USAID employees who had already been placed on administrative leave, and pausing an order that recalled USAID employees posted overseas to the United States.
+Judge Nichols' order is valid until 11:59 p.m. on Friday, February 14.

+Trial of Steve Bannon

+Nichols was the judge for the 2022 trial in which a jury convicted Steve Bannon of contempt of Congress.

+United States v.
+Miller

-In March 2022, Nichols ruled that Garret Miller, one of the defendants criminally charged in connection with the 2021 U. S. Capitol attack, could not be charged with obstructing Congress’s certification of the 2020 Presidential election without a showing that Miller had tampered with official documents or records as part of the attack.
+In March 2022, Nichols ruled that Garret Miller, one of the defendants criminally charged in connection with the 2021 U. S. Capitol attack, could not be charged with obstructing Congress's certification of the 2020 presidential election without a showing that Miller had tampered with official documents or records as part of the attack.
 Nichols's ruling is contrary to those of all seven other U.S. District Court judges who had considered the same issue, and may affect up to 275 similar criminal prosecutions.
-The difference of opinion between Nichols and the other judges may lead to the issue being resolved on appeal, or by petition to the U.S. Supreme Court.
+The U.S. Supreme Court agreed with Nichols in Fischer v.
+United States, resulting in hundreds of charges being dropped and sentences changed.

 Dominion defamation lawsuits

 On August 11, 2021, Nichols denied motions to dismiss lawsuits brought by Dominion Voting Systems alleging that Sidney Powell (1:21-cv-00040 (CJN)), Rudy Giuliani (1:21-cv-00213 (CJN)), and Mike Lindell (1:21-cv-00445 (CJN)) defamed and damaged Dominion by their statements alleging fraud and misconduct in the 2020 presidential election.
 Those lawsuits therefore were allowed to proceed.